When you’re about to hire someone with an amazing logo on their LinkedIn,

 I’ve had a chance to watch a whole cohort of SaaS first-time founders go from $1m to $10m ARR in 5 quarters or less (more on that here) and just been awestruck by how much better than me they are as founders, and how much better they’ve done quantitatively.
 In awe.
-And yet, they all tend to make the same mistakes.
+And yet, they/we all tend to make the same mistakes.
 At least, some of them.

 Stretch VPs can do amazing things if you get it right.
 More on that here.
 But a stretch VP is one thing.
 Hiring someone who’s never really been a manager at all, for a management role, for a true “owner” role … is usually a stretch too far.
 You can’t make someone who’s never been an owner into a VP.
 It just doesn’t work.
-It’s not enough to have worked at Yammer.
+It’s not enough to have worked at Slack / Yammer / Intercom.
 You have to have owned at least a big piece of the product.
 To be a true VP of Sales, you have to have hired at least a handful of reps that hit quota.
 For real.

 “She’s too expensive.
 She needs $150,000.”
-Dude, I know you only took out $30k last year as CEO.
+It’s tough when you only took out $30k last year as CEO.
 I know.
 But … the market sets salaries.
 Not you.
 Don’t hire a junior resource at $80k instead of a senior one at $150k.
-You’ll lose money.
+You’ll lose money saving money here.
 Imagine that Director of VP of Marketing gets you just 2 more customers at $30k each.
 She’ll have more than paid for her salary difference right there, over than junior content marketer that can’t own anything.

-Mistake #3: Micromanaging too much, too long.
 This can be a tough transition for all of us.
 But ultimately, the only way you are going to get any leverage on your time is if you trust your team to take ownership of their functional areas.
 Even with their flaws and limitations.
 I know you wrote the 1.0 version of the app.
 I know you closed the first six-figure deal.
-And.
-You are the best customer success manager the company will ever have.
+And you just might be the best customer success manager the company will ever have.
 I know.
 But … let it go.
 Hire the best people you can, as experienced as you can … and let them run with it.
 You need leverage.
 You need to scale.

-If you don’t stop micromanaging at least around $4-$5m at the latest, you’ll hit a human capital wall.
+If you don’t stop micromanaging, at least around $4-$5m at the latest, you’ll hit a human capital wall.

 And if you under-hire too much (Mistake #1) and/or underpay (Mistake #2) … you’ll never get out of this trap.

-I know Box is an exciting company.
+I know Box, Datadog, and Shopify are exciting companies.
 I know you’ve heard of Salesforce.
 But … that doesn’t mean you should hire from there.
 Logos give you a false sense of security if you haven’t done it before.
 And in many cases, those logos are way, way too late stage for your company.

 You do want been there, done that managers, directors and VPs.
 But don’t let the logo blind you to their flaws, or more importantly, blind you to the risks if they aren’t a stage-appropriate hire.

-And don’t let a logo especially blind you to the fact that they may never have actually hired anyone directly before, or owned a number, or a product, or project, or lead commit, etc.
+And don’t let a logo, especially, blind you to the fact that they may never have actually hired anyone directly before, or owned a number, or a product, or project, or lead commit, etc.